 Getting there: From Dongnimmun Station (Line 3) Exit 2, and take bus 1020, 7212 or 7022 to Jahamun bus stop.
 Cross the road on your left and walk uphill all the way, then take the Inwangsan Jarak-gil trail until you reach a police post.
 The wooden stairs nearby is the trailhead.

-Image credit: @world.everywhere
+Image credit: @world.everywhere via Instagram

-If go big or go home is your mantra, then head straight to Hallasan, the second-highest mountain in Korea, on the island of Jeju.
+If “go big or go home” is your mantra, then head straight to Hallasan, the second-highest mountain in Korea, on the island of Jeju.
 Standing at 1,950m, the majestic mountain is actually a dormant volcano that houses a beautiful crater lake at the top.

-Image credit: @serimi_
+Image credit: @serimi_ via Instagram

-The best way to hike Hallasan is a combination of these two routes – head up Seongpanak and down Gwaneumsa.
+The best way to hike Hallasan is a combination of these 2 routes – head up Seongpanak and down Gwaneumsa.
 The former is easier to hike up, with gentler elevation and the latter has the more magnificent views, which you’ll be able to appreciate more on the way down.

-Image credit: @aigerim.nurgaliyeva
+Image credit: @aigerim.nurgaliyeva via Instagram

-When you reach the peak, make sure to get a photo of yourself there as proof, as you can get a certificate of achievement (865KRW ~ S$1) when you get back down to the base.
+When you reach the peak, get a photo of yourself there as proof, which you can upload onto the Jeju IoT app (App Store | Google Play) for a free certificate of achievement.

-Check out the trail guide here.
+Check out the Hallasan trail map.

 Hike difficulty: Medium